Verdenroz/agon-python/README.md

 └ wasSunny: true	false	true
 ```

 **How it works:** Columnar format transposes the data, grouping same-type values together.
 This can be more token-efficient for wide tables (20+ columns) or numeric-heavy data where type clustering improves compression.
-Not selected here because text format is better for this data shape.
+Not selected here because rows format is better for this data shape.

 ---

-**AGON struct (130 tokens, +43.2% savings):**
+**AGON struct (144 tokens, +37.1% savings):**
 ```
-@S: companion, distanceKm, elevationGain, id, name, wasSunny
+@CDEI: companion, distanceKm, elevationGain, id, name, wasSunny

 context:
   task: Our favorite hikes together
   location: Boulder
   season: spring_2025
-friends:
+friends
   [3]:
     - ana
     - luis
     - sam
-hikes:
+hikes
+  [3]:
-  [3]: S(ana, 7.5, 320, 1, Blue Lake Trail, true), S(luis, 9.2, 540, 2, Ridge Overlook, false), S(sam, 5.1, 180, 3, Wildflower Loop, true)
+    - CDEI(ana, 7.5, 320, 1, Blue Lake Trail, true)
+    - CDEI(luis, 9.2, 540, 2, Ridge Overlook, false)
+    - CDEI(sam, 5.1, 180, 3, Wildflower Loop, true)
 ```

-**How it works:** Struct format declares reusable templates (`S`) once at the top, then references them with just values.
-Excels at deeply nested data with repeated patterns.
-Not optimal here because the hikes array is already flat—text format is more efficient.
+**How it works:** Struct format declares reusable templates (`@CDEI: fields`) once at the top, then instantiates them with just values `CDEI(...)`.
+The struct name is generated from the first letter of each field (Companion, DistanceKm, ElevationGain, Id → CDEI).

 ### When AGON Falls Back to JSON